ercas/twitter_bot_detector/README.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 All source code for feature extractors is contained in the
 ``feature_extractors/`` directory.
-To create a new feature extractor, create a
+To create a new feature extractor:

-new class that inherits from ``feature_extractors.templates.FeatureExtractor``
+1. Create a new class that inherits from
+   ``feature_extractors.templates.FeatureExtractor``, sits in a script in the
+   ``feature_extractors/`` directory.
+The name of this class will be the name
+   of the feature.
-and has a ``run`` method that accepts two arguments: a `Twitter User
+2. Define a ``run`` method that accepts two arguments: a `Twitter User
    <https://dev.twitter.com/overview/api/users>`_ and a list of `Tweets
+   <https://dev.twitter.com/overview/api/tweets>`_, and returns a floating
+   point or integer.

+Classes in the feature extractor directory that inherit from
+``FeatureExtractor`` will automatically be made available to the main script.

-<https://dev.twitter.com/overview/api/tweets>`_.
-The following is an example of
-a valid feature extractor:
+The following is an example of a valid feature extractor:

 .. code-block:: python